Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories: Algorithms for Parameter Perturbation and Adaptive Selection

 \section{Algorithms for Parameter Perturbation and Adaptive \texorpdfstring{$\eta$}{} Selection}

 We present the complete algorithms for parameter perturbation in Alg.~\ref{alg:parameter-perturbation} and the adaptive $\eta$ selection method in Alg.~\ref{alg:eta-determination}.
 The underlying intuition for the adaptive $\eta$ selection algorithm is that there exists a minimum loss decrease $\Delta_\textrm{min}$ required for parameter perturbation and a maximum parameter perturbation $\eta_\textrm{max}$ that can be applied without resulting in complete regeneration of the object.
 Here, we have two parameters to control, $\Delta_\textrm{min}$ and $\eta_\textrm{max}$. $\Delta_\textrm{min}$ is set to 1000 based on observations that it achieves near-optimal CLIP directional similarity and CLIP directional consistency, as shown in Table~\ref{tab:abl-delta-min}. $\eta_\textrm{max}$ is set to 0.6 based on the finding that the percentage of successful experiments drops significantly when $\eta$ exceeds 0.6, as shown in the main paper.
-We also include the corresponding parts of our framework's code, implemented in threestudio~\cite{liu2023threestudio}, in the supplementary material.